carbon-language/carbon-lang/mlir/docs/Rationale.md

 The bit width is not defined for dialect-specific types at MLIR level.
 Dialects are free to define their own quantities for type sizes.

-### Signless types
+### Integer signedness semantics

-Integers in the builtin MLIR type system have a bitwidth (note that the `index` type has a symbolic width equal to the machine word size), but they do not have an intrinsic sign.
-This means that the "standard ops" operation set has things like `addi` and `muli` which do two's complement arithmetic, but some other operations get a sign, e.g. `divis` vs `diviu`.
+Integers in the builtin MLIR type system have a bitwidth (note that the `index` type has a symbolic width equal to the machine word size), and they *may* additionally have signedness semantics.
+The purpose is to satisfy the needs of different dialects, which can model different levels of abstractions.
+Certain abstraction, especially closer to source language, might want to differentiate signedness with integer types; while others, especially closer to machine instruction, might want signless integers.
+Instead of forcing each abstraction to adopt the same integer modelling or develop its own one in house, Integer types provides this as an option to help code reuse and consistency.

+For the standard dialect, the choice is to have signless integer types.
+An integer value does not have an intrinsic sign, and it's up to the specific op for interpretation.
+For example, ops like `addi` and `muli` do two's complement arithmetic, but some other operations get a sign, e.g. `divis` vs `diviu`.

 LLVM uses the [same design](http://llvm.org/docs/LangRef.html#integer-type), which was introduced in a revamp rolled out